What is a Certified Management Accountant (CMA – US)?

 Active membership in IMA (Institute of Management Accountants).

-Candidates are not allowed to appear in the CMA examination without becoming a member of IMA.
+Candidates are only allowed to appear in the CMA examination if they become a member of IMA.
 There are multiple membership options available.

 A bachelor’s degree from an accredited college/university or a related professional certification.
 This option is available to those individuals who do not have a bachelor’s degree but have professional certifications from other bodies.
 E.g., ACCA-qualified individuals.